How Can I Get A Restricted License After My DUI?

 DUI Defense Attorney Richard Wagner is Here to Help!

-No matter how many DUIs you’ve had or if you’ve been arrested or convicted for alcohol/drug-related driving, you may lose or have limited access to your license.
+No matter how many DUIs you've had or if you've been arrested or convicted for alcohol/drug-related driving, you may lose or have limited access to your license.
 This can be a huge issue in SoCal, where cars are our lifeline.
-Richard Wagner, a DUI defense lawyer, has aided many offenders in regaining their driving privileges.
+Richard Wagner, a DUI defense lawyer, has helped many people just like you regain their driving privileges.
 He offers free, private consultations to discuss your options.
-You may contact him at his Irvine office by calling 714-721-4423 or sending him an email at email@example.com.
+You may contact him at his Irvine office by calling 714-721-4423 or sending him an email at [email protected]